All Episodes

 I do not know what world news people live in.

-She says, So what happens?
+She says, So, what happens?

-Did the sheik break down?
+Did the chic break down?

 Does he cry?